da51lva/kafka-java-demo/README.md

-# kafka-java-demo
+# Kafka Kava Demo
-Demo for using Kafka Java SDK
+Demo for using the Kafka Java SDK